scalar-labs/cassy/scripts/backup/README.md

 ### Incremental Backup
 Incremental backup creation can be automated with the help of periodic backup creation scripts.

-The Cassandra cluster should be pre-registered before scheduling the script to create the backup and make sure that, the snapshot will be created for the same cluster-id before starting incremental backup creation.
-The backup creation script will read the latest snapshot id of specified cluster-id with the help of cassy commands and it will conduct incremental backup creation also with the help of cassy command.
+The Cassandra cluster should be pre-registered before scheduling the script to create backup.
+Before starting incremental backup creation, snapshots should be created for the same cluster-id.
+The backup creation script will read cluster id from the arguments.
+Then it will read latest snapshot id of given cluster-id using cassy commands and it will start incremental backup creation also with the help of cassy command.
 After proper backup creation, it will send backup creation status as email notification.

 - take_incremental_backup.sh :- script for creating incremental backup

 Do not use the same cluster id for cluster-wide backup creation and incremental backup creation.
 Snapshot and incremental backup creation should be used the same cluster id.